killerdz/MExtract/README.md

-# metasploit-payload-.apk-info-extract
+# MExtract
-A simple bash script to extract ip-port from a metasploit payloads ....
+A simple bash script to extract information ( ip + port ) from a metasploit .apk payloads
+Work only on Termux
+git clone